Zytronium/aeroduel_backend/ROADMAP.md

 ### Production Packaging
 Package native binaries for Linux/Windows/Mac.
-Note: So far only tested on Linux (Fedora and Zorin OS)
+Note: So far only tested on Linux (Fedora and Zorin OS) and Windows

 ### Basic frontend for desktop app UI
 Use Next.js and React to build a basic desktop UI with a single button to start a match on the local network.